co-stack/fal_gallery/Documentation/Usage/Index.rst

 -------------

 1. Think of a wise folder structure
-2. Create that folder structure in a (**single**) file storage of your choice
+2. Create that folder structure in a file storage of your choice
-3. Arrange the List and Single View according to your needs, add the Gallery View if neccessary
+3. Arrange the List and Single View according to your needs, add the Gallery View if necessary
 4. Choose a Folder for List and Gallery View, choose a default image for the Single View
 5. Open the Frontend to check everything
 6. Have fun and browse your Gallery